pganssle/HMC5883L/readme.md

 The `I2CDevice` library provides an interface between the `HMC5883L` class and Arduino microcontrollers, and can be replaced by any equivalent interface to support other interfaces.

+Full documentation for this library can be found [here](https://pganssle.github.io/HMC5883L/documentation/).

 This code is released under a Creative Commons Attribution 4.0 International license ([CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)).